 We adopted the new standard effective January 1, 2018, on a retrospective basis.
 The new standard did not impact our recognition of the recurring revenue received from customers for our cloud-based supply chain solutions; however, the adoption of the new standard impacted our accounting for certain upfront set-up fees, the periods over which the related revenues are recognized and the timing of revenue recognition for these set-up fees.
-The adoption of the new standard also impacted our accounting for certain costs to obtain our contracts, specifically related to the periods over which commissions are recognized.
+The adoption of the new standard our accounting for certain our contracts, specifically related to the periods over which commissions are recognized.